ansys/pyansys-math/examples/README.txt

+.. _ref_pymath_examples:

 Examples
 ========
-These examples demonstrate using the Ansys Math library.
+These examples demonstrate using the PyAnsys Math library.